RESOURCES FOR LIFE

 What they are and how to overcome them.

-As children, we experience the world without a filter.
-We’re free to approach life without prejudices, or opinions, as we encounter everything for the first time.
+As a child, you experienced the world without a filter.
+You saw life without prejudices, or opinions, as you freshly met everything for the first time.

 We call these limiting beliefs.